-Estrogen, which drops rapidly, can create hot flashes, or rapidly worsen rosacea and the propensity for skin reactions.
-This is because of the anti-inflammatory nature of estrogen.
-When the estrogen is no longer there, the skin becomes more reactive.
-Over active mast cells perceive non-threatening stimuli as dangerous and cause sensitivity and allergic reactions.
+Estrogen, which drops quickly, can create hot flashes and the propensity for skin reactions such as rosacea.
+Overactive mast cells perceive non-threatening stimuli as dangerous and cause sensitivity and allergic reactions.
 Besides the discomfort of skin irritations, it is now believed that inflammation is the major cause of aging.
 The inflammation cascade of chemical changes that occurs in the skin can cause irreparable damage to skin cells.

 Simply put, the 50s are the decade when the most visible changes related to aging occur in the skin.
 (No fun!)

 Here are my expert tips for getting your skin to look more radiant, firm and smoother in your 50s.

 Use soothing ingredients in your skin care products if your skin acts sensitive.
 If you’re finding that your skin is more easily reactive, it’s important that you introduce products containing anti-inflammatory properties to your skin.
 Ingredients like sea whip extracts, white tea, licorice, meadowsweet, chamomile and azulene are all beneficial for calming redness in overactive skin types.
 Skin types #5 and #9 are both geared towards red, sensitive skin.